cara99/Othello/README.md

 Empty space: . (dot)
 Each position on the board could be represented by a (row, column) pair.
 For example, at the beginning, white pieces are at position (4,4) and (5,5) and black pieces are at (4,5) and (5,4).

 # In order to play, run run_game.py.
 Accepted inputs for moves will be provided.
-Enter moves in a (Y,X) format.
+Enter moves in a (row,column) format.